ionic-team/stencil-site/src/docs/config/overview.md

 Developers are responsible for determining whether or not they choose to serve sourcemaps in each environment their components are served and implementing their decision accordingly.

-When omitted or set to `false`, sourcemaps will not be generated.

 ## srcDir